SigmazGFX/1-4_Controller/README.md

-D12 (normally low until the correct passcode is entered) D13 (normally high until the correct passcode is entered) When the correct passcode is entered these two pins switch state from Low/High and High/Low for 5 seconds and then return to theier normal state.
+D12 (normally low until the correct passcode is entered) D13 (normally high until the correct passcode is entered) When the correct passcode is entered these two pins switch state from Low/High and High/Low for 5 seconds and then return to their normal state.

-When an incorrect passcode is attempted the unit has the ability to play a (although at a low levlel) wrong answer buzz sound.
+When an incorrect passcode is attempted the unit has the ability to play a (although at a low level) wrong answer buzz sound.
 Pin 11 is the audio output pin and can be connected to a small speaker + side.
 The - side of the speaker would be connected to the common ground of the controller.